 Early Works construction methods

-Two shafts will be excavated as part of the CBD North early works program.
+Two shafts will be excavated as part of the State Library early works program.
 These will be located at Franklin Street between Swanston and Victoria streets and A'Beckett Street between Swanston and Stewart streets.

 The process for shaft building will include: